smack0007/WasmImageProcessing/docs/blog.md

 ```

 Load `http://localhost:8080/` in your browser and you should see
-your image presented in all it's grayscale glory.
+your image presented with the threshold filter applied.

 ## Drag and Drop

 This part really doesn't have anything to do with WASM anymore
 but I feel it makes the application a more complete example.
 We'll
 add drag and drop support so that images can be dropped onto the
-browser and they'll be presented in grayscale.
+browser and they'll have the filter applied as well.

 ```js
 // To enable drag and drop we need to call preventDefault